 The Princess Royal visits Special Education Class – 2012

-The Butterfly Tree built and fully equipped a Special Education classroom, which opened early 2011, in Mukuni Village.
-The government provided two teachers and now a number of children with Cerebral Palsy, hearing impairment and learning difficulties are attending school.
-Fountaindale Special Education School in Nottinghamshire supported this project through teacher exchange programs and sustainable income-generating activities.
-In 2012 the UK teachers provided workshops in Livingstone for staff from the entire Province, using Mukuni Special Education class as a role model.
+After The Butterfly Tree built a Special Education classroom, which opened early 2011, in Mukuni Village the government provided two teachers and since many children with Cerebral Palsy, hearing impairment and learning difficulties are attending school.
+Fountaindale Special Education School in Nottinghamshire supported this project through teacher exchange programmes and sustainable income-generating activities.
+They also organised for two Zambia teachers to come to the UK.
+In 2012 two UK teachers provided workshops in Livingstone for staff from the entire Province, using Mukuni Special Education class as a role model.

 Children with special needs have their own classroom at Mukuni